Name and Location of Agency/Department Requesting Intern:

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to permanent employment, students and recent graduates are offered an excellent opportunity to build their resumes, develop career skills and apply academic knowledge, network with professionals in their fields of interest and explore career options with the Auditor-Controller’s Office and other County of Orange agencies/departments.
+Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, students and recent graduates are offered an excellent opportunity to build their resumes, develop career skills and apply academic knowledge, network with professionals in their fields of interest and explore career options with the Auditor-Controller’s Office and other County of Orange agencies/departments.